robinhood/faust/docs/userguide/quickstart.rst

 At this point you may have an application running but nothing much is happening.
-You need to feed in data into the Kafka topic defined above to see Faust print the messages as it processes the stream.
+You need to feed in data into the Kafka topic defined above to see Faust print the greetings as it processes the stream.
 Let us use the Kafka console producer to push some messages into the ``greetings`` topic:

 .. sourcecode:: console